Nicki Minaj Uploads Raunchy Video Consisting Of Twerking And Spreading Her Legs Open On Instagram

 “I’m in love with Juice Wrld’s music & feel so stoked to have him join me.
 This will be one for the books,” the “Pound The Alarm” star expressed, according to The Metro.

-The European leg will end March 28 in Geneva, Switzerland at the SEG Geneva Arena.
+The European leg will end March 28 in Geneva, Switzerland, at the SEG Geneva Arena.

 Minaj is yet to reschedule the U.S. leg that she canceled.
 However, she spoke about it on Queen Radio.